zhihui-dhc/aib-website/content/en-US/blog/post-fundraiser.md

 ~~~
-title: "Fundraiser Results"
+title: "Fundraiser was a resounding success"
 slug: fundraiser-results
 date: 2017-04-06
 author: The Cosmonauts
 excerpt: What a fantasitc fundraiser!
 Thanks to everyone!
 ~~~

-### Fundraiser was a resounding success

 Wow.
 That was remarkable.
 Within seconds of opening [the fundraiser](https://fundraiser.cosmos.network) at 6am PDT this morning, well over a million dollars worth of BTC and ETH poured in.
 Obviously, many of you were very